Aim-Educational/FarmMaster/Documentation/articles/getting_started/code_overview.md

 After that, someone who has access to the server FarmMaster is hosted on (eventually this will become an automated process) will have to SSH into the server to trigger `AimCLI` to deploy the latest distribution.

+The `build_docs` job is only ran for the master branch.
+Like the name implies, it will use `docfx` to build the auto-generated, and manually written (such as this page) documentation.
+Afterwards, it'll push any new changes into the `gh_pages` branch of FarmMaster which Github will then display at [this](https://aim-educational.github.io/FarmMaster/) url.

+So basically, it'll update a live website of FarmMaster's documentation anytime the master branch is updated.

 While this may all sound like over-kill, this actually streamlines the process to the point of little friction (and once I bother to automate the final half of the process, there will be no friction - barring bugs!)